yuhanwwu/ts-git-training/README.md

 This is a training exercise to practice indentifying and resolving conflicts in Git.
 It is a Node/Typescript project.

+Please note that lots of the code in this repo is deliberately overly verbose and inefficient.
+This is to generate some more intersting conflicts - I would not suggest using any of the code here if your objective is just to calculate Fibonacci numbers!
+I've also tried to use a mixture of syntax and approaches so that those unfamiliar with TS/JS get a bit more exposure to some simple tools that are available in the language.

 ## Setup

 1. Fork this repository so that you can push the results of your work to your own personal GitHub and practice raising PRs without affecting other people.